IRL-CT/Developing-and-Designing-Interactive-Devices/FinalProject.md

 Using the tools and techniques you learned in this class, design, prototype and test an interactive device.

-Project plan - November 11
+Project plan - November 10  (updated documentation due in Canvas November 11)

-Peer feedback on Project plans: November 21 & 24
+** Peer feedback on Project plans: November 13 ** <-- this is part of class participation!

-Functional check-off - December 1 & 3
+Functional check-off - December 1

 Final Project Presentations - December 8